 Many of us struggle to master a language.
 It is indeed a laborious process.
-It requires a lot of effort, time, dedication, and most importantly, persistence.
+It requires a lot of effort, time, dedication, and, most importantly, persistence.
 It can be tempting to give up because getting the hang of a language is the challenging part of the learning process.

 Learning a language is easier when you are a child compared to when you are an adult.
-This is due to the declarative and procedural memory system.
+This is due to the declarative and procedural memory systems.
 But skills can be picked up at any point in life, as long as the right tutor is there to help out.

 So how can you get better at learning a language?

 There must always be a constant hunger for reading.
 One should always be on the lookout for new terms, concepts, and words.
-One should also read all sorts of literature to get a sense of how succinctly information and ideas can be communicated.
+One should also read all sorts of literature to get a sense of how succinct information and ideas can be communicated.
 This way, it’s easier to understand and appreciate the language as well.

-Tutors will specifically pick out books for students based on their capability and interest, and slowly get them to cultivate the habit of reading.
+Tutors will specifically pick out books for students based on their capability and interest and slowly get them to cultivate the habit of reading.